api2cart/javascript-sdk/docs/BasketApi.md

 let id = "10"; // String | Entity id
 let opts = {
   'storeId': "1", // String | Store Id
-  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'responseFields': "{result}", // String | Set this parameter in order to choose which entity fields you want to retrieve 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{result}" // String | Set this parameter in order to choose which entity fields you want to retrieve };
+};
 apiInstance.basketInfo(id, opts, (error, data, response) => {
   if (error) {